How to Choose a Bankruptcy Lawyer

 Online Referral Services

 Over the last 20 years, online legal referral services have mushroomed.
 Many of these websites also offer articles on different legal topics, including bankruptcy.
-Some of more popular services are
+Some of the more popular services are

 These sites will provide a randomized list of attorneys who practice in your area.
 There is no cost to you for the referral list.
 Attorneys pay to have their names listed on the sites.